jameslee5656/jameslee5656.github.io/_posts/2019-03-06-james-lee-launched.md

 ---
 layout: default
-title: "James Lee, National Taipei University
+title: "James Lee, National Taipei University"
 date: 2019-03-06
 ---
 This is my first post, hope that the reader of my website have a better perception of me.